eirinin/blog/_posts/2015-10-01-installing-cutest-and-cutest.jl.markdown

 {% highlight julia %}
 Pkg.clone("https://github.com/optimizers/CUTEst.jl")
 Pkg.checkout("CUTEst", "develop")
-Pkg.test("CUTEst")
 {% endhighlight %}

-After issuing the test, CUTEst will compile a specific problem, then test it with a bunch of interface commands.
-If anything goes wrong, please open an issue on GitHub.
 If nothing goes wrong, then you can play around.
 For instance, to open problem HS32 and get the objective function value at point (2,3), we do